hwrod/YouRate/README.md

 # YouRate

-YouRate is an open-source YouTube video rating server.
+YouRate is an open-source YouTube video rating web app.

 Simply upload a YouTube link and let the rating begin!